simon8800/TOP-todo/README.md

 - Todos include title, notes, date, priority
 - User can check or delete todos

+## Thoughts on how to build

+- Use brower's `localStorage` to store lists and its todos
+- When creating a new list
+    - Store in localStorage
+    - Update display
+- When creating a new todo
+    - Get list id
+    - Create todo and add to list in local storage
+    - Update display
+- Editing list
+    - Get list id
+    - Update list in localStorage
+    - Update display

 ## Getting comfy with webpack

 I'm getting comfortable with webpack as I work with it more.
 The following are the questions I had when I first started using webpack: